SumitKanth/TodoList/README.md

 ## Features

 - This app is responsive
-- This app also use local Storage
+- This app also use local storage for storing data

 ## 🚀 About Me